 Wax myrtle is an aromatic evergreen shrub, in the Myricaceae or bayberry family.
-Wax myrtle (Myrica cerifera) can reach 25 feet in height at maturity.
+Wax myrtle (Morella cerifera) can reach 25 feet in height at maturity.
 It commonly produces multiple trunks and sends out runners that produce new plants.
 It is clonal forming and produces thickets.
 The national champion is in Bradenton, Florida and has a 3 foot trunk circumference, is 28 feet in height and has a 33 foot spread.

 Wax myrtle can be found growing in a wide variety of habitats throughout Florida including coastal areas, pine savannahs, cypress swamps, wet hammocks, bogs, upland hammocks, old fields, and fence rows.

 Its leaves are alternate, simple, narrowly oblanceolate and toothed at the apices (tips).
 Medicinally the leaves have been used to treat a variety of ailments such as stomach ulcers, skin ulcers, and colds.
 A gargle made from the leaves and bark is said to relieve a sore throat.
 Leaves may also be used as a substitute for bay leaf in culinary recipes and crushed leaves rubbed on the skin are purported to repel insects